Referees

 Purchasing Uniforms and Equipment

-You may buy the gear online through any soccer store or through many sporting goods stores or other soccer stores in the Fresno Area.
+You may buy the other gear online through any soccer store or through many sporting goods stores or other soccer stores in the Fresno Area.
 They do not need to be any specific brand.

 Local options: